kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

   - If the request is for a group/version/resource the apiserver doesn't have locally (we can use the StorageVersion API), it will proxy the request to one of the apiservers that is listed in the object.
-If an apiserver fails to respond is not available, then we will return a 503 (there is a small possibility of a race between the controller registering the apiserver with the resources it can serve and receiving a request for a resource that is not yet available on that apiserver).
+If an apiserver fails to respond, then we will return a 503 (there is a small possibility of a race between the controller registering the apiserver with the resources it can serve and receiving a request for a resource that is not yet available on that apiserver).